Miltonly/Streets/Cedar Hedge Road

 What's nearby

-Cedar Hedge Road is within a five-minute drive of several grocery stores, including Canadian Superstore and Walmart Milton.
-Milton District Hospital is six minutes away by car.
-The Milton GO Station is a 14-minute drive, offering commuter rail service to Toronto.
-Highway 401 access at James Snow Parkway is three minutes away, making the street convenient for drivers.
+Cedar Hedge Road sits within a five-minute drive of several grocery options, including Canadian Superstore and Walmart Milton.
+Milton District Hospital is six minutes by car.
+The Milton GO Station is a 14-minute drive, but the 401 on-ramp at James Snow Parkway is only three minutes away, making commuting by car the more practical choice for most residents.
+Parks are abundant: Centennial Park and Rotary Park are both a short drive, while Milton Community Park is within walking distance.

 Comparable homes nearby